Last updated 22nd May, 2025

 It will also alert you if there is any unusual activity going on around your property’s exits.
 Some security alarms also notify emergency services, which is helpful if your home is being burgled as this will enable them to catch the burglar on the scene.

-To enhance the security in your home and deter intruders, you may want to consider installing a CCTV system.
-CCTV stands for closed-circuit television which is a type of video system which records video images and transmits them to a television screen.
+To enhance the security in your home and deter intruders, you may wish to consider the installation cost of a CCTV system.
+CCTV stands for closed-circuit television, a type of video system which can record video images and transmit them to a television screen or monitor.

 Individual costs of installing an outside motion sensor - Total Cost: £150